broadinstitute/cromwell/docs/CommandLine.md

 ## `server`

 `server` mode accepts no arguments and runs Cromwell as a web server that accepts REST requests.
+The default mode for most applications of Cromwell, suitable for production use.
 See the documentation for [Cromwell's REST endpoints](/api/RESTAPI) for how to interact with Cromwell in `server` mode.

 ## `run`

 `run` mode executes a single workflow in Cromwell and then exits.
+It is designed for local prototyping or demos and has limited features compared to `server`.

 * **`workflow-source`**
 The single required argument.
 It can be either a local path or a remote URL pointing to the workflow source file.